 Episode 15 is just one giant tear jerker for Mizuno fans everywhere.
 Especially when Mizuno comes to the realization that Takuto doesn't love her the way she loves him (or even the way he loves Wako) and it depresses her so much that she stays on top of the bus in the rain, when she snaps at Marino and causes her to disappear when their/her mother has returned to the island and is looking to stay with them, and when Mizuno finds herself caught in an Endless Loop when she tries to leave the island, driving her into a Heroic B.S.O.D..

 The ending scene of Episode 16, though it turns into a Heartwarming Moment at the very end.

 Episodes 14, 15, and 16, in addition to being a Wham Arc, all had their fair share of tear-jerking moments.
 Most of them did indeed involve either Mizuno or Marino in one form or another.

-In Episode 20 we knows the deal Head's apparent right hand man Ryousuke had to go through.
-It is sad.
+In Episode 20 we learn the deal Head's apparent right hand man Ryousuke had to go through, and it is sad.
 And the man still helps Head or probably hopes to bring back the brilliant artist he knew after all that.